Billing and Account Management FAQs

 Your consolidated bills are calculated based on the credit sharing preference that is active on the last day of the month.

-Q: How do the active credits in my AWS account apply to the consolidated bill?
+Q: How do the active credits in my Amazon Web Services account apply to the consolidated bill?

 Here a few things to keep in mind if you’re joining or creating an organization with active credits on your account: